ndd21/PHYS281/docs/demo-built-in-functions.md

 ## `max`

-The [`max()`](https://docs.python.org/3/library/functions.html#max) function returns the largest value in a list of values, or the largest value from a set of @(arguments), e.g.:
+The [`max()`](https://docs.python.org/3/library/functions.html#max) function returns the largest value in a list of values, or the largest value from a set of [arguments](glossary.md#argument), e.g.:

 ```python
 print(max([5, 7, 2, 1, 7]))